GSA/digitalgov.gov/content/posts/2015-11-30-the-content-corner-the-balance-between-seo-and-the-user.md

 Review your site content and look for areas where duplicate content might be able to be removed or pages that may need to be consolidated.
 For example, if your site has blogger bios or several pages where “About Us” information is reused, when possible, consider editing the duplicates to add more depth or provide unique information that may be of interest of the user.
 I’m not advocating just changing a word or two to make it “different” to a search engine, but if the content can be revised based on improving the user’s experience, then go for it.
 This is a good example of that balance between leveraging good SEO strategy and doing what’s best for the user.

-If some of your content is older, you may even have leftovers from the “users don’t scroll” era, causing duplicate page titles, such as “Keeping Things Fresh Page 1”, “Keeping Things Fresh Page 2,” etc. A [content audit](https://www.WHATEVER/2015/03/09/the-content-corner-performing-a-content-audit/) should have cleaned that up, but most of us don’t have the time or resources to perform a full content audit unless it&#8217;s part of a huge redesign or WCMS (web content management system) project, and even then fixing page titles on five year old content may be the furthest thing from our minds.
+If some of your content is older, you may even have leftovers from the “users don’t scroll” era, causing duplicate page titles, such as “Keeping Things Fresh Page 1”, “Keeping Things Fresh Page 2,” etc. A [content audit]({{< relref "2015-03-09-the-content-corner-performing-a-content-audit.md" >}} should have cleaned that up, but most of us don’t have the time or resources to perform a full content audit unless it&#8217;s part of a huge redesign or WCMS (web content management system) project, and even then fixing page titles on five year old content may be the furthest thing from our minds.

 You may also have unintentional duplicate URLs depending on how your WCMS generates them for your content.
 Two examples of how this can occur are: